Xavier Woods (American football): Professional career

+Pre-draft

-Woods was one of 60 defensive backs invited to the NFL Scouting Combine in Indianapolis, Indiana.
+He was one of 60 defensive backs invited to the NFL Scouting Combine in Indianapolis, Indiana.
 He performed all of the combine positional drills, finishing seventh among safeties in the 40-yard dash.
-Woods also tied for second in the three-cone drill, tied for third among his position group in the bench press, and sixth in the broad jump.

 On March 23, 2017, he participated at Louisiana Tech's pro day, along with Carlos Henderson, Trent Taylor, and 12 other prospects.
 Woods beat his times at the combine in the 40-yard dash (4.51), 20-yard dash (2.59), and 10-yard dash (1.58) while also performing positional drills for scouts and team representatives from all 32 NFL teams.
-At the conclusion of the pre-draft process, Woods was projected by NFL draft experts and scouts to be selected anywhere from the fourth to sixth rounds.
-He was ranked as the seventh best strong safety in the draft by NFLDraftScout.com.
+He had two pre-draft visits that included the Dallas Cowboys and Tampa Bay Buccaneers.
+At the conclusion of the pre-draft process, NFL draft analysts projected him to be selected anywhere from the fourth to sixth rounds.
+He was ranked as the seventh best strong safety in the draft by DraftScout.com.

 Dallas Cowboys

+The Dallas Cowboys selected Woods in the sixth round (191st overall) of the 2017 NFL draft.
+The Dallas Cowboys traded a 2018 fifth round pick (157th overall) to the New York Jets in order to acquire the 2017 sixth round pick (191st overall) in return used to draft Woods.
+He was the 19th safety drafted in 2017.